 The bill, S.B.
-No. 716, introduces a new Chapter 61 to the Occupations Code, which establishes guidelines for the issuance of occupational licenses to certain out-of-state applicants.
-This chapter outlines the definition of a "license" and specifies the licensing authorities that are subject to these new provisions, including various state boards and departments such as the Texas Medical Board and the Department of Public Safety.
+No. 716, introduces a new chapter, Chapter 61, to the Occupations Code of Texas, which establishes guidelines for the issuance of occupational licenses to certain out-of-state applicants.
+This chapter outlines the definition of a "license" and specifies the licensing authorities that are subject to these new provisions, including various state boards and commissions.
 It also clarifies that the chapter does not apply to licenses required for the establishment or operation of a facility.

-Under the new regulations, licensing authorities must issue a license to out-of-state applicants who meet specific criteria, including holding a current license in good standing from another state, having held that license for at least one year, and passing necessary examinations.
-Additionally, applicants must not have a disqualifying criminal history or be under investigation for unprofessional conduct.
-The bill mandates that each licensing authority adopt rules to implement these provisions by January 1, 2026, and the new licensing process will take effect on that date.
+Under the new regulations, licensing authorities must issue a license to out-of-state applicants who meet specific criteria, such as holding a current license in good standing from another state, having held that license for at least one year, and not having a disqualifying criminal history.
+Additionally, the licensing authority must confirm that the applicant meets the necessary requirements from the other state before issuing the license.
+The bill mandates that each licensing authority adopt rules to implement these provisions by January 1, 2026, and the new chapter will apply to applications submitted on or after that date.
+The act is set to take effect on September 1, 2025.

 Statutes affected: